 Yes!
 There are several options.
 You will have the opportunity through Residence Hall Linens, to purchase bedding materials and other items in advance of your trip.
 In addition, we will provide shuttles to a nearby shopping center during the weekend of your arrival.
 Do not feel the need to bring everything for your room from home, as we will make sure you have the time and the opportunity to go shopping here.
 Buses run daily during the academic year to locations such as the local mall.
 More info.

 Members of the Vassar faculty and staff and members of the local community volunteer to be “hosts” for new internationals.
 The program opens with a special reception a few days into the term, to which hosts and students are invited.
 The program is very informal and unstructured from that point on.
 It is not a homestay program, thought it is not uncommon to be invited for a home-cooked meal with the family of the host.
 More information about this program, including the opportunity to sign up, will be forthcoming this summer.

 Booking return flights: Is it possible for international students to stay on campus during breaks?

 Intersession housing is usually given in the dorms that have kitchens in them as the All Campus Dining Center is not open during breaks.
-The Retreat is usually open until 3pm on weekdays of breaks, but students might find it more convenient to cook for themselves at their own leisure.
+One of the cafés in the College Center is usually open until 3pm on weekdays of breaks, but students might find it more convenient to cook for themselves at their own leisure.
 There is a small fee charged to your account for the intersession housing.

 Do you have any advice for the long flight?